 Kulvinder Johal was awarded a Primary Science Teaching Award in 2012, endorsed by the Royal Society of Biology.
-She had been leading science at a large, Multicultural, inner London school for several years.
+She had been leading science at a large, multicultural, inner London school for several years.
 She had led a range of year groups across the primary range until taking over the role of assistant headteacher.
 She has worked on several whole school developments, like PSQM, the Space Education Quality Mark- Gold standard, RHS level 5 award, and the Healthy school programme.
-Her last big piece of work before taking up her full time role at the SPTT was to rewrite the curriculum at her school.
+Her last big piece of work before taking up her full-time role at the PSTT was to rewrite the curriculum at her school.

-As a PSTT fellow, she was involved in the ‘Growing Music‘ project, supported by Carole Sampey and participated in the Early TAPS work.
-Kulvinder currently runs a PSTT Barking Cluster, as well as supporting grant and cluster proposals as part of the central PSTT team.
+As a PSTT fellow, she was involved in the 'Growing Music' project, supported by Carole Sampey and participated in the early TAPS work.
+Kulvinder has run a PSTT Barking Cluster, as well as supporting grant and cluster proposals as part of the central PSTT team.

-In 2019 Kulvinder took on the role of Regional Mentor for London and the South East.
-This role allows her to work collaboratively with teachers to promote and inspire them to deliver practical primary science, particularly linking science to cross-curricular topics and active learning outdoors.
+In 2019 Kulvinder took on the role of Regional Mentor for London and the Southeast.
+This role allows her to work collaboratively with teachers to promote and inspire them to deliver practical primary science, monitoring, planning, assessment, particularly linking science to cross-curricular topics and active learning outdoors.

 When not working for PSTT she enjoys going to the theatre, watching sports and travelling.